fbef0102/Game-Private_Plugin/L4D_插件/Anti_Griefer_防惡意路人/l4d_elevator_getin_timer/readme.md

 	* When someone enters the CEDA Trailer, a timer will display how many time left.
 If a player is not inside the CEDA Trailer, slay him
 	* Support offical maps.
 	* If wanna support custom maps, please find entity via stripper extension and modify data: [data/l4d_elevator_info.cfg](data/l4d_elevator_info.cfg)
+		* Manual in this file, click for more details...
 </details>

 * <details><summary>ConVar | 指令</summary>